Laryngeal Cancer: Radiation Therapy

 Your doctor may use radiation therapy for any of these reasons:

-To kill cancer cells that are left in the area after surgery
+To kill cancer cells that might be left in the area after surgery and lower the chance that the cancer will come back

 For tumors that can't be removed with surgery